2017 / 10 / 19

 Daina Gudzinevičiūtė, President of LNOC in her welcome speech said: „This forum is to provide women with leadership skills and the idea that equality is not just important for those who are unequal but for everybody.
 Because our strengh is in diversity.
 We should work to support and encourage women to be more visible and participate more actively in decision – making in sport“.

-The first Panel “It’s time for women to run the office” has been moderated by Sarah Treseder, CEO of the Royal Yachting Association and member of the EOC Gender Equality in Sport Commission.
+The first Panel “It’s time for women to run the office” was moderated by Sarah Treseder, CEO of the Royal Yachting Association and member of the EOC Gender Equality in Sport Commission.

 Participants of the Panel came to a conclusion that women need to leave their comfort zone and fight for office.
 Gender inequality implies many missed opportunities and potential risks.
 Sameness in decision – making is an important risk factor.